marcellerusu/peacock-lang/README.md

 ## Immutable data structures

-Immutable data structures have HUGE undeniable advantages.

-In the modern world of front-end we've seen how effective immutable data structures are for areas such as - props diffing, concurrent systems, unidirectional data flow & unpredictability of globally mutable data.

-These problems either go away, or get dramatically simpler with strictly immutable data structures.
+Strong & first class immutable data structures are extremely beneficial in working in a data-first codebase.

+They are useful for problems such as concurrency, optimized state diffing algorithms & tracking state flow.

-The core data structures are `List`, `Record`, `Int`, `Float`, `Str`, `Sym`, `Nil` all of which are immutable
+The core data structures in Peacock are `List`, `Record`, `Int`, `Float`, `Str`, `Sym`, `Nil` all of which are immutable.

+Q: What if I need mutation in my code?

+A: Mutation is possible via classes, see below.
+If you want more, you can directly interface with JavaScript.
+It is intentionally meant to feel a bit of friction when mutating, since isn't rarely the idiomatic way of programming in Peacock.

 ## Classes

-Classes are a useful & powerful tool, but in recent years the misuse of power has led many people to believe that classes have no value & turned to things like data-oriented programming.
+Classes are a useful & powerful tool, but can be easily misused.
+This doesn't eliminate their value though.

-After years of working in a data-oriented/FP style, I found myself re-inventing something that looks like a class over & over.
-Throughout the development of this language I started with class-less design & over time learned how to use classes effectively & in a disciplined manner leading me to gain a appreciation for the abstraction.

-Here's an example of a Form validator as a class
+In Peacock, they are the only place where mutation is possible.

+Q: Why not just use pure functions?

+A: I found classes to be very useful for data transformations that produce artifacts (errors, tracking context).
+Its possible to write pure immutable functional code that tracks these artifacts, but I found myself "reinventing the wheel" by writing difficult to read closures, or using abstractions I found complex.
+Instead I think it is much simpler & elegant to use the provided abstraction of instance variables that classes provide.

 ```
 class FormValidator